django-haystack/django-haystack/docs/searchqueryset_api.rst

 It will evaluate its own backend-specific query and populate the `SearchQuerySet`` in the same manner as other methods.

+If fields are passed, it match aginst those fields alone.
+Otherwise it match with all possible fields.

 Example::

     entry = Entry.objects.get(slug='haystack-one-oh-released')